 I can’t promise that you will get a good pic.
 It will just depend on the weather!

-A trip to San Francisco should involve visiting the Haight-Ashbury, the center of the 1960’s hippie movement “Summer of Love.”
+A trip to San Francisco should involve visiting Haight-Ashbury, the center of the 1960s hippie movement “Summer of Love.”

-You’ll find an eclectic array of shops,street art and all around hippy-vibe!
+You’ll find an eclectic array of shops, street art, and an all-around hippy vibe!

-If you are a fan of Victoria architecture, you will also find plenty of brightly painted Victorian homes along the side streets.
+If you are a fan of Victorian architecture, you will also find plenty of brightly painted Victorian homes along the side streets.

-When it comes to Victorian homes, The Painted Ladies are the most well known in San Francisco.
-These are a set of colorful Victorian houses that have appeared in more than 70 movies, TV shows and ads.
+When it comes to Victorian homes, The Painted Ladies are the most well-known in San Francisco.
+These are a set of pastel Victorian houses that have appeared in more than 70 movies, TV shows, and ads.